First French War of Religion (1562–1563): Condé's indecision

-With negotiations over, the first plan of the Protestant army was to launch a surprise attack on the royal army which was stationed at Talcy.
-To this end they set out on 2 July in the night, so that they might time their attack while the enemy was asleep.
+With negotiations over, the first plan of the Protestant army was to launch a surprise attack on the royal army, which was stationed at Talcy.
+To this end, they set out on 2 July in the night, so that they might time their attack while the enemy was asleep.
 Coligny led the vanguard while Condé was with the rear.
 However, during the night the force became lost, and with dawn breaking they were spotted by the royal army.
 Therefore, the attack was reconsidered and the army turned towards Beaugency.

 After his capture of Beaugency on 3 July, Condé became listless.
-With an army of around 9,000 men, he made back to Orléans.
+With an army of around 9,000 men, he made his way back to Orléans.
 He variously considered joining forces with the baron des Adrets, the queen of Navarre or heading into Normandy to reinforce Rouen.
-In the end lethargy prevailed, and he and Coligny locked themselves up in Orléans, the majority of their army dispatched into the provinces or discharged.
+In the end, lethargy prevailed, and he and Coligny locked themselves up in Orléans, the majority of their army dispatched into the provinces or discharged.
 Soubise departed for Lyon, Porcien for Strasbourg, d'Ivoy for Bourges, La Rochefoucauld for Poitou, d'Andelot for the Empire, and the comtesse de Roye departed for Strasbourg with Condé's children.

 Royal capture of Blois, Tours and Bourges

 Blois

 Towards the end of June Navarre led the royal army out against Orléans.
-When it became clear that Condé had dispersed his captains to their provinces the urgency of protecting Paris with such a thrust dissipated.
-Navarre submitted a memorandum to Catherine by which he proposed dividing the royal army into four, with small columns under the ducs d'Aumale and Montpensier and marshal Saint-André to secure Rouen, Guyenne and Lyon respectively while the main royal army focused on Orléans.
+When it became clear that Condé had dispersed his captains to their provinces, the urgency of protecting Paris with such a thrust dissipated.
+Navarre submitted a memorandum to Catherine by which he proposed dividing the royal army into four, with small columns under the ducs d'Aumale and Montpensier and Marshal Saint-André to secure Rouen, Guyenne and Lyon respectively while the main royal army focused on Orléans.
 The estimates involved in the plan totalled the royal army at 46,000 men and relied on the involvement of many foreign mercenaries to reach.
-Catherine approved the commanders and the plan but cautioned the reliance on mercenaries.
-The strength of the force that would be present for the recapture of Blois would be roughly 23,350 comprising 17,000 infantry, and somewhat over 5,000 cavalry.
+Catherine approved the commanders and the plan but cautioned against the reliance on mercenaries.
+The strength of the force that would be present for the recapture of Blois would be roughly 23,350, comprising 17,000 infantry and somewhat over 5,000 cavalry.
 The royal army also boasted around 22 artillery pieces.

-In the end, the main royal army under Navarre's authority turned its attentions to clearing the Loire, securing first Blois on 4 July, the town was sacked and pillaged with much the same brutality as Beaugency had been by the Protestants.
+In the end, the main royal army under Navarre's authority turned its attentions to clearing the Loire, securing first Blois on 4 July; the town was sacked and pillaged with much the same brutality as Beaugency had been by the Protestants.
 The grandees of Blois had come to Guise with the keys of the city, only for him to gesture at his cannon and inform him that this was his key.